 When we say we aren't your regular recruitment consultancy, we mean it - give us a call and you could be speaking to a shark diver, a cat whisperer, a prima ballerina, a wine lover.... but one thing we all have in common is our drive (and maybe the wine!).
 With a 90%+ delivery rate, you know we're committed.
-Whether you're looking to fill a role, find a role or require specific industry knowledge from one of our consultants, we've got you covered!
-With a strong belief in quality over quantity, we continue to specialise in the Product, Pricing, Marketing and Digital space where we maintain our reputation as one of the best in the country.
+Whether you're looking to fill a role, find a role or require specific industry knowledge from one of our Consultants, we've got you covered!

+We highly regard quality over quantity, as we continue to specialise in the Product, Pricing, Digital, Marketing and Data Analytics space where we maintain our reputation as one of the best in the country.
 Our point of difference - we are confident in saying that we are a step above the rest, with 10% of our profits going towards our value add initiative Parity Plus each year.

-With a strong belief in the positive benefits of D&I in a workplace, our Managing Director and Founder Victoria Butt (also Head of D&I at Entrepreneurs Organisation Sydney), has ensured Parity's team is made up of not only quality, driven individuals, but a diverse team from different backgrounds, ages, personalities and strengths.
+With a strong belief in the positive benefits of D&I in a workplace, our Managing Director and Founder Victoria Butt (also Head of D&I at Entrepreneurs Organisation Sydney), has ensured Parity's team is made up of not only quality, driven individuals, but a diverse team different backgrounds, personalities and strengths.